khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 # HP Elite X2 1012 G1 Hackintosh

 **Note**: This is not a guide, merely an aid as to what this model requires.
-For a full guide, see here: [OpenCore Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/)
+For a full guide, see here: [OpenCore Install Guide](https://dortania.github.io/opencore-install-guide/)

 ![](/images/about-this-mac.png)